saadbess/saadbess.com/src/posts/2023-05-11-data-fetching-with-react-query.md

 ---
-title: 'Data fetching with TanStack Query'
+title: Data fetching with TanStack Query
+description: >-
-description: 'A quick example on how to fetch data from an API using TanStack Query (previously React Query).'
+  A quick example on how to fetch data from an API using TanStack Query (previously React Query).
-date: 2023-05-11
+date: 2023-05-11T00:00:00.000Z
 tags:
   - react
   - react query